Cornelius-Amu/Used-Car-Price-Prediction/README.md

 ---

-Feel free to modify any sections as needed, and replace placeholder information such as the dataset download link with actual URLs or file paths. i am open to collaborate on data analysis and visualization and related projects. you an reach me on corneliusamu40@yahoo.com
+Feel free to modify any sections as needed, and replace placeholder information such as the dataset download link with actual URLs or file paths.
+I am open to collaborate on data analysis and visualization and related projects. you an reach me on corneliusamu40@yahoo.com